Aristylux/ktldoc/README.md

-# ktldoc
+# lxdoc

-ktldoc is a program for generate documentation in latex for kotlin code
+lxdoc is a program for generate documentation in latex for `kotlin`, or `python` code